Positions: Senior Research Associate / Senior Researcher

-Salary: Our salaries are competitive with think tanks, private foundations and the World Bank and benchmarked for the cost of living in San Francisco, where GiveWell is based.
+Salary: Our salaries are competitive with think tanks, private foundations and the World Bank and benchmarked for the cost of living in Oakland, where GiveWell is based.
 The starting salary for Research Analysts starting at GiveWell immediately following their undergraduate education is $65,000 per year.
 Other salaries are higher and commensurate with experience.

 Location: Oakland, California (preferred); remote work (including international) is possible.